nishi2go/maximo-docker/README.md

     Note: To change the default passwords, edit \[COMPONENT\]_PASSWORD environment variables in docker-compose.yml file.
 Do not use a different value to the same environment variable across services.
 6. Make sure to be accessible to Maximo login page: http://hostname/maximo

-## Building IBM Maximo Asset Management V7.6 image by manually
+## Building IBM Maximo Asset Management V7.6 images by manually

 Prerequisites: all binaries must be accessible via a web server during building phase.